 - Measure spices onto a small plate or bowl.

 - Place ground pork in a medium size mixing bowl and add spices.
 Mix until spices are thoroughly incorporated.

-- Once mixed divide meat into two portions and place into quart size freezer bags.
-Freeze or refrigerate until ready to use.
-Will keep uncooked in refrigerator for 2-3 days.
+- Freeze or refrigerate until ready to use.
+Will keep uncooked in refrigerator for 2 days.